AlbanMontaigu/docker-replica/README.md

 Don't forget to use docker volumes flags in your `docker run` commands to mount any local path to the replica containers.
 Otherwise data will stay only in `replica-slave` and `replica-master` containers.

-At the root of `REPLICA_DATA_DIR` you can add a file with the name `SYNC_PATHS` to specify the specific path you want to sync insideyour dir:
+At the root of `REPLICA_DATA_DIR` you can add a file with the name `SYNC_PATHS` to specify the specific path you want to sync inside your dir:

 ```
 # Sub path to sync (compliant with unison configuration format)